TamarixGallica/Bingo-Backend/README.md

   - [X] Add a theme
   - [X] Remove a theme

+## Improvement ideas

+- [ ] Apply separation of concern.
+  - Currently for example services handle the business logic and manage data in database.
+They should take care of a single concern.
+- [ ] Improve error reporting by the API.
+  - Users get inconsistent error messages (if any).
+Informative error messages provided in addition to status codes would allow users to get a better idea of what happened.
+- [ ] Add API documentation.

 ## Requirements

 - Assigning multiple themes to a Bingo square should be possible